Cindysu123/ece445_notebook/notebook.md

 ## <a id="2024-04-15"></a>2024-04-15 Getting the Reminder Functions to Work

-- Implement and test reminder functionalities in the application by added a notifications table in the database.
+- Implement and test reminder functionalities in the app by added a notifications table in the database.
 - Programmed the app to monitor and respond to reminder flags from the database.

 Reminders are now functional, with real-time notifications being triggered by changes in the database flags.